dylan-sutton-chavez/simple-perceptron/README.md

 1. **We want to learn:**

-   These are de the training data.
-They define the logic function we want the perceptron to learn (in this case, a simplified AND).
+   These are the training data.
+They define the logic function we want the perceptron to learn (in this case, a simplified `AND`).

    - `(0,0) → 0`
    - `(1,1) → 1`

 2. **Initialization:**

    We start with weights for each input, and the bias set to zero.
-The value η is the learning rate, witch controls how much the parameters are adjusted when there is an error.
+The value `η` is the learning rate, witch controls how much the parameters are adjusted when there is an error.

    - `w1 = 0, w2 = 0`
    - `b = 0`